Retriever Soccer Park – UMBC Retrievers

-The University of Maryland - Baltimore County (UMBC) has had a fine tradition of soccer for quite a while now.
-Coach Pete Caringi is in his 24th season as head coach in 2014.
-He earned the 2013 National Soccer Coaches Association of America (NSCAA) Senior College Men’s Northeast Regional Coach of the Year honor after leading the team to a 16-1-3 record.
-That year, UMBC won the America East regular season and tournament title and an NCAA automatic bid.
+The University of Maryland – Baltimore County (UMBC) has had a fine tradition of soccer for quite a while now.
+In 2013 UMBC won the America East regular season and tournament title and an NCAA automatic bid.
 UMBC eventually lost to UConn in a penalty kick shootout after a double overtime draw to end their tourney run.

 The team’s home field is an interesting one.
 Retriever Soccer Park sits right near UMBC Stadium.
 The Bermuda grass facility, which opened in 1998, is one of the best fields in the area.
 But its 1,500 capacity is scattered between a bunch of metal stands located on the bottom and top of a hill where fans also sit.

 UMBC Stadium is a much larger facility that seats 4,500 and has a synthetic turf surface.
 It could be made available for the UMBC soccer programs depending on weather, although the natural grass surface of Retriever Soccer Park is preferred.
-It is home to the men's and women's lacrosse, field hockey, and track and field teams.
+It is home to the men’s and women’s lacrosse, field hockey, and track and field teams.
 It has also served as the home field of Crystal Palace Baltimore from 2008 to 2010.
 That team was a member of the old USL Second Division and the temporary USSF Division 2 Professional League.
 They were affiliated with English soccer team Crystal Palace.
-Crystal Palace Baltimore disbanded in 2010 and was replaced by the Baltimore Bohemians in the new USL Premier Development League.
+Crystal Palace Baltimore disbanded in 2010.

 There is a single food stand at Retriever Soccer Park located on the field level.
 The limited selection is really not a bad value in terms of price, there just is not much to it.